-It is important to keep in mind that as technology and cyberthreats change, security policies and training should be updated on an annual basis.
-Also, municipal governments should periodically review their policies to ensure compliance with all applicable laws and regulations.
+It is important to keep in mind that as technology and cyberthreats change, security policies should be updated on an annual basis.
+Municipal governments should periodically review their policies to ensure compliance with all applicable laws and regulations with involvement of their legal team.
+Municipalities should also understand what third-party organizations, such as short-term consultants, have access to that information to protect internal IT infrastructure and systems